ISIA-DASHR/DASHR-API/README.md

 That’s all for the moment.** Don’t forget to check out the wrapper we did for videojs on [https://github.com/ISIA-DASHR/videojs-DASHR-tech](https://github.com/ISIA-DASHR/videojs-DASHR-tech "https://github.com/ISIA-DASHR/videojs-DASHR-tech")**

+## MPD Generation : ##

+First of all you need to create a proper mp4 file.
+And then you need to use mp4box to package to mpd

+Here are the command line i used:

+> ffmpeg -i M2.h264 -vcodec libx264 -vprofile baseline -b:v 1300k -pix_fmt yuv420p -keyint_min 125 -g 125 -sc_threshold 0 -r 25 high.mp4
+> MP4Box -dash 5000 -rap -frag-rap -profile onDemand high.mp4

+I'm not sure it's perfect but one point seems important to be working: you need keyint_min = g  and g / framerate = dash_fragment_duration

+In this case 125/25 = 5s which is what is specified for -dash

+And -pix_fmt yuv420p is because it seems chrome only handle that pixel format

+More over in order to work in chrome you need a rap in the beginning of each segment, it's why there is -rap and -frag-rap

 ## Thanks To : ##

 Google / Youtube for http://dash-mse-test.appspot.com/